This macro-friendly Vanilla Chia Pudding is one of the easiest treats to make! The prep time is super quick and the flavors are delicious.

 Life is too short to not have sweet treats mixed in.
 The big treats like brownies, chocolate chip cookies, and cinnamon rolls are super yummy.
 And totally ok to indulge in here and there.
 Trust me, I DO!
 But it’s also great to have some options for everyday enjoyment.
-My sweet tooth is really loving my lightened up vanilla chia pudding.
-It’s got everything you need in a sweet treat, but it’s good for you too!
+And lately my sweet tooth has really loving my lightened up Vanilla Chia Pudding It’s got everything you need in a sweet treat, but is also good for you (and lighter on your macros!).

 macro-balanced sweets www.lillieeatsandtells.com